 Here’s what you need to know:

 1. The ad-filter will be included in the February 15th, 2018 Chrome update.

 In June 2017, Google announced it had joined the Coalition for Better Ads (CBA), a 3rd party organization of online media and tech entities (including Admiral) aimed at improving the consumer experience with higher quality, less intrusive ads.
 Fast forward to December, and the CBA announced that ads with a “failing” status in their Ad Experience Report for more than 30 days will be removed from Chrome starting on February 15th.

 2. It’s NOT an Adblocker (in the traditional sense)

-The update is an ad-filter, not an adblocker.
-Chrome’s ad-filter will target disruptive experiences by sifting out ads that do not meet the CBA’s standards, but it will not function like a traditional adblocker.
-In fact, CBA certified web publishers will even have the opportunity to pursue an independent dispute resolution plan and be notified before having their ads filtered out.
+The update is an ad filter, not a Chrome adblocker.
+Chrome’s ad filter will target disruptive experiences by sifting out ads that do not meet the CBA’s standards, but it will not function like a traditional adblocker.
+In fact, CBA-certified web publishers will even have the opportunity to pursue an independent dispute resolution plan and be notified before having their ads filtered out.